 Created over the space of a decade and with new works still being added, the Ellesmere Sculpture Trail is designed to reflect the vibrant heritage and culture of the region.
 Taking pride of place in North Shropshire, near to Oswestry, the trail features works by contemporary artists from across the world, all taking inspiration from the surrounding landscape.
 Come the autumn, the mix of granite, steel and wood creations are framed by vibrant colours, many of which reflect off the waters of The Mere.
 2020 saw the addition of two new sculptures to the trail, commemorating the creation of the Save the Children Fund by sisters Dorothy Buxton and Eglantyne Jebb, who were born in the town.

-The trail does not need to be booked, although visitors should check the Ellesmere Sculpture Trail website for further information prior to travel.
+The trail does not need to be booked, although you should check the Ellesmere Sculpture Trail website for further information prior to travel.
 A handy map is also available to guide visitors around Ellesmere and the surrounding countryside.

 Covering 10 acres, The Sculpture Park in Churt, Surrey, is home to an ever-changing collection of around 650 works by 300 different artists, including both internationally renowned sculptors and up-and-coming creators.
 All of the works are showcased in the stunning surroundings of the arboretum and water gardens, an eclectic mix of dazzling deep orange autumnal colours, and almost all are available to purchase.
-Visitors can wander among bronze, copper and ceramic masterpieces, as well as abstract works and others reflecting the wildlife found throughout the park.
+You can wander among bronze, copper and ceramic masterpieces, as well as abstract works and others reflecting the wildlife found throughout the park.

 Tickets for The Sculpture Park must be pre-booked online.

 Since being established in 1986 as one of Britain’s first sculpture routes, more than 25 artists and photographers have contributed works for the four-and-a-half-mile long Sculpture Trail in the Forest of Dean, Gloucestershire.
-While some have been lost to nature over time, 17 remain, allowing visitors to seek out art as they wander among the region’s ancient trees and impressive woodland.
+While some have been lost to nature over time, 17 remain, allowing you to seek out art as you wander among the region’s ancient trees and impressive woodland.
 The views are particularly inspiring in the autumn months, when the golden colours of autumn glisten in the early morning sun.
-Purple trail markers help to point visitors in the direction of each sculpture, including Threshold by Natasha Rosling and Keir Smith’s The Iron Road, situated atop a former railway embankment in the heart of the forest.
+Purple trail markers help to point you in the direction of each sculpture, including Threshold by Natasha Rosling and Keir Smith’s The Iron Road, situated atop a former railway embankment in the heart of the forest.